Information and advice

 we have answers.

-One of the major drivers of business failures is that business their models were not challenged and strategic action was not taken when these businesses started to find themselves in a tight financial position.
+Two of the major drivers of business failure are unchallenged business models and a lack of action when businesses find themselves in a tight financial position.

-In these situations, it is vital that an appropriate turnaround strategy is implemented quickly to allow the business the best chance to survive and avoid a formal insolvency appointment.
+In these situations, it’s vital that an appropriate turnaround strategy is implemented quickly to give the business the best chance of survival – and to avoid a formal insolvency appointment.

-The following is a broad overview of the major steps in turnaround strategy how such a strategy would play out in the real world.
+The following is a broad overview of the major steps in turnaround strategy, and how such a strategy would play out in the real world.

 Analysing the situation

-Determine the chances of the business’s survival, identify appropriate strategies, and develop a preliminary action plan.
+This involves determining the chances of business survival, identifying appropriate strategies, and developing a preliminary action plan.

-- does it have substantial losses but its survival is not yet threatened, or
+- Does it have substantial losses but its survival is not yet threatened?

 The three major requirements for the viability of an organisation must be analysed.
-They are:
+These are:

-Should the above requirements be present, the following should then be undertaken:
+If the above are present, the following should take place:

-- A detailed assessment of strengths and weaknesses in the areas of competitive position, engineering and R&D, finances, marketing, operations, organizational structure, and personnel
+- A detailed assessment of strengths and weaknesses (competitive position, engineering and R&D, finances, marketing, operations, organisational structure, and personnel)

-- Develop a strategic plan with specific goals and detailed functional actions
+- Development of a strategic plan with specific goals and detailed functional actions